leonardosecchin/leonardosecchin.github.io/_pages/research.md

 ## Published articles

 1. [On the convergence of augmented Lagrangian strategies for nonlinear programming](https://doi.org/10.1093/imanum/drab021)
-   R. Andreani, A. R. Velazco, A. Ramos, A. A. Ribeiro, L. D. Secchin
+   R. Andreani, A. Ramos, A. A. Ribeiro, L. D. Secchin, A. R. Velazco
    IMA Journal of Numerical Analysis, 2021

 1. [New sequential optimality conditions for mathematical problems with complementarity constraints and algorithmic consequences](https://doi.org/10.1137/18M121040X)